 Consider the difference between asking, “Have you ever worked on a team before?” and “Can you tell me about your experience working with teams?”
 The latter will give the candidate room to expand on their answer and provide more information about their work history.

-Here are some examples of questions that will provide insight into how a candidate might behave on the job:
+Here are some examples of experiential interview questions that will provide insight into how a candidate might behave on the job:

 - For high-stress jobs, such as an emergency room technician: